 The confirming email MAY be re-sent in its entirety, including the re-use of the Random Value, provided that its entire contents and recipient shall remain unchanged.
-The Random Value shall remain valid for use in a confirming response for no more than 30 days from its creation.
+The Random Value shall remain valid for use in a confirming response for no more than 30 days from its creation accuracy, and resistance to alteration or falsification.
+That is SHECA will consider the following during its evaluation: